Graz190/XML_Editor/README.md

 # XML_Editor Version 0.0.6
 Far away to be a XML Editor <br>
+##Feature
-Right now you can only replace all Values of a specific Node.
+* Replace all Values of a specific Node with the same Value.
+* Search for all Values with the same Tag Name

 ## Installation
 1. Download as a Zip and extract the Zip file.